 1. Many service dogs are specially bred — and unaffordable

 Service dogs are often destined to be working dogs from the moment they’re born.
-Breeders produce special litters and select only the healthiest, most trainable pups for the service dog life — and even most of those don’t complete the training program by the end of it.
+Breeders produce special litters and select only the healthiest, most trainable pups for the service dog life — and even most of those don’t complete the training program.

 Someone who needs a service dog might have to wait years to get the right one.
 While they wait, their health could decline as they’re left without a dog to support their needs.

-And once the right dog becomes available, it can cost upwards of $2,000 or more just to buy the dog.
-That price doesn’t even include the cost of supplies, care, or training.
+And once the right dog becomes available, it can cost upward of $2,000 or more just to buy the dog.
+That price doesn’t even include the cost of supplies, care, and training.